piccolo-orm/piccolo_admin/docs/source/charts/index.rst

 Charts
 ======

-Piccolo Admin can display different types of charts based on yours data.
+Piccolo Admin can display different types of charts based on your data.
 Five chart types are supported: ``Pie``, ``Line``, ``Column``, ``Bar`` and ``Area``.